AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 ![Mask image](../images/gen-fill-mask.png)

-**Note:** The Photoshop API has a "Create Mask" endpoint that can be used to automate the creation of a mask, but at this time, the mask is created in a way that does not yet work with the Firefly Fill Image endpoint.
-The image mask must be inverted.
-That could either be done with a second Photoshop API, the ActionJSON endpoint -- or instead, use one ActionJSON call to do both.
-This is only a temporary limitation, however, and will be fixed soon.
+**Note:** Use the Photoshop API's [Create Mask](https://developer.adobe.com/firefly-services/docs/photoshop/api/photoshop_createMask/) endpoint to automate the creation of a mask.

 ## Calling the Fill Image API